nubolab-ffwd/svelte-fluent/src/routes/docs/tutorial/+page.svelte.md

 You can insert variables into your translated text by using [Fluent Placeables](https://projectfluent.org/fluent/guide/placeables.html).
-Values for those variables are provided via the `args` prop of the `Localized` and `Overlay` components.
+Values for those variables are provided via the `args` prop of the <ReferenceLink name="Localized" /> and <ReferenceLink name="Overlay" /> components.

 <ExampleInterpolation />